-The Company enjoys a strong financial position with KWD59.7mn in shareholders' equity as of 31 December 2023, a drop of 4.5% compared to end of 2022 impacted by the 10% cash dividends distributed during the second quarter and amounted to KWD3.4mn.
-This comes in addition to the "BBB" long-term credit rating and "A3" short-term rating with stable outlook by Capital Intelligence in their last review in May 2023.
+The Company enjoys a strong financial position with KWD62.3mn in shareholders' equity as of 31 December 2024, an increase of 4.3% compared to end of 2023 despite the impact of the 5% cash dividends distributed during the second quarter and amounted to KWD1.7mn.
+This comes in addition to the "BBB" long-term credit rating and "A3" short-term rating with stable outlook by Capital Intelligence in their last review in May 2024.